-To program HomeLink® (if equipped):
+To program HomeLink®:

-1. Park Model S so that the front bumper is in front of the garage door, gate, or light you want to program.
+1. Park Model S so that the front bumper is in front of the device you want to program.

 CAUTION: Your device might open or close during programming.
-Before programming, make sure that the device is clear of any people or objects.
+Therefore, before programming, make sure that the device is clear of any people or objects.

-- Get the device's remote control and ensure it has a healthy battery.
+- Check that the device's remote control has a healthy battery.
 Tesla recommends replacing the battery in the device's remote control before Programming HomeLink. - 3.
 Touch the HomeLink icon at the top of the touchscreen. - 4.
-Touch Create HomeLink, then select which mode you wish to use: Standard, D-Mode, or UR-Mode. - 5.
-Use the touchscreen to enter a name for your device and touch Enter or Create HomeLink. - 6.
-Touch Start then follow the onscreen instructions.
+Touch Create HomeLink. - 5.
+Select the mode you wish to use: Standard, D-Mode, or UR-Mode (see Supported Modes on page 139). - 6.
+On the touchscreen, enter a name for your device, then and touch Enter or Create HomeLink. - 7.
+Touch Start and follow the onscreen instructions.

 NOTE: If you see a screen called "Train the receiver" while programming the device, remember that this is a time-sensitive step.
-After pressing the Learn/ Program/Smart button on the device's remote, you only have approximately 30 seconds to return to your vehicle, press Continue, and then press the trained HomeLink device name twice.
-Consider having an assistant help with this step.
+After pressing the Learn/ Program/Smart button on the device's remote control, you have only approximately 30 seconds to return to your vehicle and press Continue, and then press the trained HomeLink device name twice.
+Consider having an assistant to ensure you can complete this step within 30 seconds.

-- 7. Once your device is programmed, touch Save to complete the HomeLink programming routine. - 8.
-Ensure HomeLink works as expected.
-In some cases the programming process may require multiple attempts before succeeding.
+- 8. Once your device is programmed, touch Save to complete the programming. - Ensure HomeLink works as expected.
+In some cases, you may need to repeat the programming process multiple times before succeeding.